-Don’t forget to check the gas furnace vent pipe code when you want to install the home’s gas furnace.
-After all, it has become the favorable and preferred heating appliance for most homeowners.
+Don’t forget to check the gas furnace vent pipe code when installing the home’s gas furnace.
+After all, it has become a favorite and preferred heating appliance among homeowners.

 Because you will have to deal with installation and such things, paying attention to the proper installation code is crucial.
-You need to address some regulations to make sure that your installation is correct and proper.
+You must address some regulations to ensure your installation is correct and appropriate.

 The Benefits of Gas Furnace

-Why would people like the gas furnace?
-It has been proven to be reliable and also efficient in meeting homeowners’ heating needs.
-And why would you have to care about gas furnace vent pipe code?
+Why would people like gas furnaces?
+They have been proven to be reliable and efficient in meeting homeowners’ heating needs.

-The flue (which is a term referring to the vent pipe) is basically the important component from the furnace that will transport the emission from the combustion (heating) process to the outside area of the house.
-You don’t have to worry about any toxic gas or combustion byproduct that will linger inside the house if you have the flu.
+The flue (a term referring to the vent pipe) is the important component of the furnace that transports the emissions from the combustion (heating) process to the outside of the house.
+If you have the flu, you don’t have to worry about any toxic gas or combustion byproduct that will linger inside the house.

 The Different Types of Venting